-By Esther “Essie” Wambui
+By Essie Wambui

+The Kenya High Commissioner to Canada and Cuba, Ambassador John Lanyasunya was the keynote speaker and presented awards to the tournament winners.
 In his address, Amb.
-Lanyasunya appreciated both the Chamber and other participants for their common goal to promote the interests of East African countries in Canada and elsewhere.
+Lanyasunya acknowledged the Chamber and other participants for their common goal to promote the interests of East African countries in Canada.

-“On behalf of other East African ambassadors, I thank and appreciate the role of the Chamber in supporting trade opportunities between Canada and East Africa.” he said.
-“And as the ambassador of Kenya to Canada, I’m assuring our support to the CEACC in the go-between role they play.”
+“On behalf of other East African ambassadors, I thank and appreciate the role of the Chamber in supporting trade opportunities between Canada and East Africa.
+And as the ambassador of Kenya to Canada, I’m assuring our support to the CEACC in the go-between role they play.”

-Laying out the operations of their organisation, Shoemaker described their programs as well suited for the East African region.
+Shoemaker said he enjoyed the event’s “like-minded camaraderie.”
+Laying out the operations of Trillium Global Humanitarian Developments Inc, Shoemaker described their programs as well suited for the East African region.

 In addition to the annual golf tournament, The Canada East Africa Chamber of Commerce organizes many other events including investment forums and international trade shows.